 The Eighth Amendment imposes certain duties on prison officials: (1) to provide humane conditions of confinement; (2) to ensure that inmates receive adequate food, clothing, shelter and medical care; and (3) to "take reasonable measures to guarantee the safety of the inmates."
 Farmer v.
 Brennan, 511 U.S. 825, 832 (1994) (citing Hudson v.
 Palmer, 468 U.S. 517, 526-27 (1984)).
 An Eighth Amendment claim based on deliberate indifference must satisfy both an objective and a subjective component test.
 Id. at 834.
-A prison official cannot be found liable under the Eighth Amendment for denying an inmate humane conditions of confinement unless the official "knows of and disregards an excessive risk to inmate health or safety; the official must both be aware of facts from which the inference could be drawn that a substantial risk of serious harm exists, and he must also draw the inference."
+A prison official cannot be found liable under the Eighth Amendment for denying an inmate humane conditions of confinement unless the official "knows of and disregards an excessive risk to inmate health or safety; the official must both be aware of facts from which the inference."
 Id. at 837; accord Clement v.
 Gomez, 298 F.3d 898, 904 (9th Cir.
 2002) ("The inmates must demonstrate that they were confined under conditions posing a risk of 'objectively, sufficiently serious' harm and that the officials had a 'sufficiently culpable state of mind' in denying the proper medical care.
 Thus, there is both an objective and a subjective component to an actionable Eighth Amendment violation." (citation omitted)).